allengueco/dotfiles/README.md

 # dotfiles

 My (very messy) dotfiles.
-I maintain this using [chezmoi](https://www.chezmoi.io/)
+I maintain this using [chezmoi](https://www.chezmoi.io/).

-For now, I don't have any install scripts.So to remind myself, I have these tools installed:
+For now, I don't have any install scripts.
+So to remind myself, I have these tools installed:
 - brew
 - oh-my-zsh
 - fzf